 - Applied Computer Science (MSc)

 - Human Rights Studies in Politics, Law and Society (MA)

 See curriculum and courses for details of the academic content of the programme.

-7 January - 29 March 2019: Applicants with level B1 German skills (CEFR).
-A B2-level examination has to be passed at the end of March in order to continue with the DSH programme.
+12 October 2020 - 12 February 2021: Applicants with level B1 German skills (CEFR); 20 class hours per week.
+A B2-level examination has to be passed in order to continue with the DSH programme.

 Languages of instruction

 Intercultural Communication and European Studies (MA): English and German

 Credits: 30 ECTS credits